zerasul/mdbook_en/9Sprites/sprites.md

 In each case, the animation is set, and the variable with the position is modified.
 The first case, only sets 4 directions and you can only go to one at a time.

-Once we have seen the code of the example, we can compile it and run it in an emulator.
+Once we have seen the code of the example, we can compile and run it in an emulator.
 Obtaining the following screen:

 ![Example 6: Sprites](9Sprites/img/ej6.png "Example 6: Sprites")
 _Example 6: Sprites_